GStreamer/gstreamer/markdown/design/buffering.md

 - The buffer element will post `BUFFERING` messages until the high watermark is hit.
-This instructs the application to keep the pipeline PAUSED, which will eventually block the srcpad from pushing while data is prerolled in the sinks.
+This instructs the application to keep the pipeline `PAUSED`, which will eventually block the srcpad from pushing while data is prerolled in the sinks.

 - When the high watermark is hit, a `BUFFERING` message with 100%